 How many bikes are on campus?
 How many will there be?

 Well, we're part of a larger, regional system, so don't think of it in terms of "UC Davis has X number of bikes".
-The Davis/UC Davis area has between 150 and 200 bikes at any given time.
+As of Fall 2019, the Davis/UC Davis area has between 150 and 200 bikes at any given time.